rickt/gsuitemdm/mdmtool/README.md

 # mdmtool
 A command line utility enabling fast & easy MDM ops on G Suite MDM-protected mobile devices.

+## Overview
+Requires all G Suite MDM Cloud Functions to be setup and working.
+Change mdmtool configuration file to point to your own Cloud Function URLs and your own API key.

 ## Search
 Search for mobile device data.